prateekpuri01/ATP-serving-strategy/README.md

 *Room for improvment*

-The Monte Carlo simulation proved to be an adequate tool for modeling player winning percentage; however, there was still a nontrivial amount of error associated with this mapping.
+The Monte Carlo simulation proved to be an adequate tool for modeling player winning percentages; however, there was still a nontrivial amount of error associated with this mapping.
 In the future the Monte Carlo method may be replaced by a machine learning algorithm that may be able to more accurately predict player winning percentages and therefore be employed to more accurately asses the impact of serving strategy on player performance.

 Similarly, data splits based off of surface type and length of match (best of 3 sets vs. best of 5 sets) may also be incorporated into the modeling to more accurately predict player performance when using different strategies.